the-stanely/MisterSmartyPants/README.md

 - Windows PowerShell
 - Python 3.10 or newer
-- Ollama installed and running
+- Ollama installed and running, or an OpenRouter API key and model chain
-- At least one Ollama chat model pulled locally
+- At least one local Ollama model only when using Ollama-based answer or summary paths
 - Internet access for web search and first-time Hugging Face model downloads

 The installer script can install Python 3.11 with `winget` if Python is missing.